Code-the-Dream-School/python-200/lessons/06_AI_augmentation/semantic_rag.md

 4. Traditional in-memory stores also provide no reliability features.
 There are no backups, no permission systems, no transactions, and no ability to restore your data if something goes wrong.
 PostgreSQL gives you all of the reliability and features of a real database.

-In sum, in memory vector stores are great for learning some basic RAG features, but PostgreSQL + pgvector is the default choice for 90 % of real-world RAG applications.
+In sum, in memory vector stores are great for learning some basic RAG features, but PostgreSQL + pgvector is the default choice for 90 % of real-world RAG applications. -->

-> We will use psycopg2-binary in this demo.
-Psycopg2 is the standard PostgreSQL driver for Python.
-It is the library that lets Python code connect to a PostgreSQL database and do standard CRUD operations.
-It allows you to open a connection, run SQL queries, fetch results, insert/update rows, etc.

-### pgvector - A brief introduction
+### A quick primer on Docker, PostgreSQL, and pgvector

+[Docker](https://www.docker.com/) is an industry-standard tool that runs applications inside containers.
+A container is a self-contained environment that includes everything the application needs to run: the operating system, libraries, configuration, and the application itself.
+Because of this, a container behaves the same on Windows, macOS, and Linux.

+[PostgreSQL](https://www.postgresql.org/) is an open-source object-relational database management system, developed at the UC Berkeley Computer Science department.
+It builds on POSTGRES and supports a variety of complex SQL queries.
+We will use PostgreSQL to create and query the database in the docker container.

-pgvector is a PostgreSQL extension that adds first-class support for vector data.
+[pgvector](https://github.com/pgvector/pgvector) is a PostgreSQL extension that adds first-class support for vector data.
 Normally, relational databases are great at storing tables, text, numbers, and JSON, but they have no idea what to do with embeddings.
-Without pgvector, you would have to store embeddings as arrays or blobs and write your own similarity-calculation code.

-pgvector solves this by giving PostgreSQL a new data type called VECTOR, along with built-in functions for similarity search.
+Without pgvector, you would have to store embeddings as arrays or blobs and write your own similarity-calculation code. pgvector solves this by giving PostgreSQL a new data type called VECTOR, along with built-in functions for similarity search.
 That means you can store embeddings in the database exactly the same way you store other data, and then run queries like "find the 3 closest embeddings to this query vector" directly inside SQL.

 The main benefit is that you get a real database as your vector store: instead of running a separate specialized vector engine, you can keep everything inside one well-vetted SQL database system.
 This is why pgvector has become one of the most widely used vector-store backends in production RAG systems.